County Guide

 Crime statistics and public-safety context

 Prince George's County reports crime rates substantially above those of neighboring Montgomery County and above state averages for several categories.
-The county's inner-Beltway communities — Hyattsville, Langley Park, Seat Pleasant — report higher per-capita rates than the outer county communities of Bowie, Laurel, and Greenbelt.
-This elevated crime rate means the Prince George's County Circuit Court and District Court criminal dockets are both actively productive for records searches — re:SearchWA-equivalent District Court records are worth checking alongside Circuit Court results.
-When reviewing criminal records in Prince George's County, the specific community within the county provides more useful context than the county average.
-Our criminal records guide covers how to read Maryland Case Search results across both court tiers.
+The county's inner-Beltway communities — Hyattsville, Langley Park, Seat Pleasant — report higher per-capita rates than the outer county.
+Bowie, Laurel, and Greenbelt report more moderate suburban rates.
+The county's Circuit Court and District Court criminal dockets are both actively productive for records searches, with inner-Beltway community searches particularly likely to return results.
+Source: Maryland Statistical Analysis Center, Crime in Maryland 2023.

-• Greenbelt — Planned community (~24,000) in northern Prince George's County, home to NASA's Goddard Space Flight Center.
-Greenbelt's federal government and science community creates a professional population with some above-average address mobility as researchers move between institutions.
-NASA Goddard employees frequently have prior address histories at other federal research facilities nationally.
+Greenbelt (est. pop.
+24,000 — U.S. Census Bureau, 2023 ACS) is a planned community in northern Prince George's County and home to NASA Goddard Space Flight Center.
+The federal science community creates a professional population with some above-average address mobility.
+NASA Goddard employees occasionally have prior address histories at other federal research facilities nationally.

 Common search scenarios